 Vienna is Imperial

 A trip around Vienna‘s magnificent Ringstrasse boulevard is always a special sightseeing experience whether you are on foot or taking a ride in a traditional fiacre.
 The magnificent boulevard is lined with parks and breathtaking buildings.
 If the Viennese say that they are going to the Burg then they mean the Burgtheater and not the adjacent Hofburg.
 For more than 600 years the complex was the official residence of the Habsburg emperors.
 Today the impressive buildings contain important museums and important state rooms.
 But Vienna wouldn’t be Vienna if the horse-drawn fiacres didn’t park directly in front of the offices of the Austrian President, or the National Library wasn’t home to one of the most impressive Baroque rooms anywhere in the world.
 Visitors to the Burgkapelle can listen to performances by the Vienna Boys’ Choir on Sundays, or watch the graceful movements of the Lipizzaner horses in the Spanish Riding School.
-The horsemanship of the Spanish Riding School has also been on UNESCO’s list of Intangible Cultural Heritage since December 2015.
-The Sisi Museum provides you with an insight into the private life of perhaps the most famous monarch.
+The horsemanship of the Spanish Riding School is also on UNESCO’s list of Intangible Cultural Heritage.
+The Sisi Museum provides insights into the private life of perhaps the most famous monarch.
 Just a few tram stops away the Belvedere Palace – the summer residence of Prince Eugene of Savoy – sits on an elevated site.
 It is home to the world’s largest collection of Klimt paintings including his most famous work, The Kiss.
-The Baroque winter palace of the field marshal in the first district also serves as an exhibition venue.

 Facts and figures „Imperial”